We may earn affiliate link compensation for products listed below.

 Residential Security Container (RSC) Ratings

-RSC certification means the safe survived a standardized attack test using common hand tools and pry bars for five minutes, which sounds short, but burglars want to be in and out quickly.
+An RSC certification means the safe survived a standardized attack test using common hand tools and pry bars for five minutes.
+While five minutes may sound short, it reflects how real residential burglaries work.
+Most intruders aim to enter and exit quickly, avoiding prolonged noise and attention.

-I skip any safe with marketing fluff like “steel construction” or “security-rated” unless there’s an actual UL certification number I can verify.
+I skip any safe with marketing fluff like “heavy steel construction” or “security-rated” without an actual UL certification.
 Companies make wild claims about security, but UL actually tests safes and publishes results.

-Comparing specs side by side, safes with real UL ratings had thicker steel, better locks, and stronger mounting systems compared to those banking on fancy marketing language.
+Safes with real UL ratings have thicker steel, better locks, and stronger mounting systems compared to those banking on fancy marketing language.
+For buyers, this translates directly into increased resistance to prying, drilling, and forced entry.

 Recess Depth and Mounting Requirements

 Getting measurements wrong will either leave you with a safe sticking out of your wall or force you into major construction work you didn’t plan for.
-Standard interior walls with 2×4 framing give you about 3.5 inches of depth, but wall safes typically need between 3 and 6 inches, depending on their capacity and fire rating.
+Standard interior walls with 2×4 framing give you about 3.5 inches of depth, but wall safes typically need between 3 – 6 inches, depending on their capacity and fire protection.

 • Masonry/concrete walls: Custom cutting required, professional installation recommended